 3. Get Enough Sleep

 There's a reason your professors always told you to get a good night's sleep before an exam.
-Having an ample amount of sleep (read: six to eight hours) can help your brain and memory function in a couple of ways.
-The first is that sleep (especially deeper stages) can strengthen memories and new information because your brain goes through a sort of review process during this time.
-The second is that your brain is able to forge connections while you sleep, helping you to not only remember certain information but also related information, and therefore more information.
+Sleep can strengthen your retention of new information because your brain goes through a sort of review process during this time.
+Your brain is able to forge connections while you sleep, helping cement memories.

 4. Don't Try To Multitask

-As it turns out, the brain doesn't actually multitask.
+As it turns out, the brain doesn't like to do two things at once.
 Instead, it switches focus from one thing to the other, which is why it is difficult to read a book and hold a conversation at the same time.
 If you're not trying to perform two tasks simultaneously, you can apply more time and focus to one thing at a time, and therefore better remember what it is you're doing or learning.
-Because it takes about eight seconds of direct and unadulterated focus to process and apply a piece of information to your memory, try to clear your mind before attempting to retain a piece of information.
-If you allow yourself time to focus, you'll have an easier time recalling what you need.

 5. Balance Your Stress